Home EssentialsBond MarketWhat is Green Bond?

 According to officials with knowledge of the matter, India will issue at least 240 billion rupees ($3.3 billion) in sovereign green bonds as the nation transitions to a low-carbon economy.

-India will need to invest $10.103 trillion by 2070 in order to achieve carbon neutrality, according to the CEEW-CEF.
+India will need to invest $10.103 trillion by 2070 to achieve carbon neutrality, according to the CEEW-CEF.
 According to the think tank, developing carbon capture and storage technology and green hydrogen technology will cost an additional $1.494 trillion and $8.412 trillion, respectively, including both, to replace India’s coal-dependent power sector with renewable energy sources.

-In accordance with the Paris Agreement, India’s Intended Nationally Determined Contribution (INDC) for the years 2021 to 2030 urges for a 33% to 35% reduction in GDP emissions from 2005 levels, a 40% increase in installed capacity for non-fossil fuel-based energy sources, and the establishment of 2.5 to 3 billion tonnes of carbon dioxide equivalent in forest cover.
+In accordance with the Paris Agreement, India’s Intended Nationally Determined Contribution (INDC) for the years 2021 to 2030 urges a 33% to 35% reduction in GDP emissions from 2005 levels, a 40% increase in installed capacity for non-fossil fuel-based energy sources, and the establishment of 2.5 to 3 billion tonnes of carbon dioxide equivalent in forest cover.

 The country’s first green infrastructure bonds were successfully issued in 2015 by YES BANK, the fourth-largest private sector bank in India, raising INR 1,000 crores ($14,92,53,731) from the sale.
-The money received is being utilized by YES BANK to fund renewable energy infrastructure projects, including modest hydropower, solar, wind, and biomass projects.
+The money received is being utilised by YES BANK to fund renewable energy infrastructure projects, including modest hydropower, solar, wind, and biomass projects.

 Types of Green Bonds

-An organization-guaranteed bond, also known as a general obligation bond, bases its creditworthiness on the issuing organization rather than merely the financed asset, in this case, the solar farm.
+An organisation-guaranteed bond, also known as a general obligation bond, bases its creditworthiness on the issuing organisation rather than merely the financed asset, in this case, the solar farm.
 The farm is recorded on the issuer’s books, and all of the issuer’s cash flow, not only that from the farm, is used to repay the lenders.
 The government, public institutions, or private companies may issue these bonds.
 Some of these bonds are also convertible, meaning the lenders have the option to convert them into equity at a later time.

 Asset-backed bonds’ creditworthiness is only dependent on the projected profits from the solar farm; other cash flows of the issuer are not taken into account.
-The solar farm asset is moved into a different organization, also referred to as a special purpose entity (SPE) or special purpose vehicle (SPV).
+The solar farm asset is moved into a different organisation, also referred to as a special purpose entity (SPE) or special purpose vehicle (SPV).
 This asset is everything that this entity has.
 Only money made from the sale of this farm will be used to pay back the loans.

-A hybrid bond often referred to as a covered bond, is a dual-recourse bond that can be set up in one of two ways.
+A hybrid bond, often referred to as a covered bond, is a dual-recourse bond that can be set up in one of two ways.
 In the first approach, the farm is recorded on the issuer’s books, and in the event of a payment default, the lender will come into possession of the farm.
 If the farm’s value is insufficient to satisfy the debt, the lender will also be entitled to claim other assets of the issuer.
 In a second approach, the farm is an SPE, and when it defaults, the lender receives ownership of the SPE’s assets.
 Similar to the first approach, if the assets’ value is insufficient, the lender may file a claim against the issuer’s other assets as well.

 Regulation to Issue Green Bonds in India